harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ---
 templateKey: blog-post
-title: 'Get the Drop on the Cloud: NodeJS and Azure'
+title: 'Get the Drop on the Cloud: Node.js and Azure'
 date: 2020-04-08T16:27:23.655Z
 description: >-
   Deploying applications to the cloud can be intimidating.
 Don't worry though,